Kelly Clarkson Stuns In Revealing Dress With Super Plunging Neckline While Announcing Christmas Single

 Emoji also flooded the comments section and were on-theme for the post, with symbols ranging from the Christmas tree to Santa Claus.

-Deep-plunging necklines seem to be a trend for Kelly who has been showing off a little more skin in some of her recent outfit choices.
-She wore a deep V-neck gown for a Halloween special on her talk show last month, which showed off a little bit of cleavage.
+Deep-plunging necklines seem to be a trend for Kelly, who has been showing off a little more skin in some of her recent outfit choices.
+She wore a deep V-neck gown for a Halloween special on her talk show last month, which showed off a bit of cleavage.
 She has also been rocking a lot of shimmery ensembles over the last few months and debuted a tight black sequin ensemble on The Voice in October during the live auditions episodes.